-In August of 2020, GBR initiated an 88-hole (subsequently expanded to 102-hole) RC drilling campaign largely focused on the Cyclopic and Cyclopic NW target areas (Figure 10-33).
-Drilling is still in progress at the time of this report and is being carried out by Harris Drilling Exploration under the direction of Mr. Cal Herron, GBR Project Geologist.
-Drillholes are advanced using a truck-mounted, Foremost percussion RC drill rig, and drilling is completed dry.
-The drillholes are oriented vertically with depths ranging from 67m to 110m.
-No issues with recovery have been reported.
+GBR completed Phase I of the RC drilling program in May 2021.
+Phase I consisted of 103 RC drillholes totaling approximately 8,910m.
+The RC drilling campaign largely focused on the Cyclopic and Cyclopic NW target areas (Figure 10-33).
+Drilling was carried out by Harris Drilling Exploration under the direction of Mr. Cal Herron, GBR Project Geologist.
+Drillholes were advanced using a truck-mounted, Foremost percussion RC drill rig, and drilling is completed dry.
+The drillholes are oriented vertically (90 degrees) with depths ranging from 46m to 110m.
+No sample recovery issues were reported, and HRC knows of no other drilling, sampling or recovery factors that could materially impact the accuracy or reliability of the drilling results.

-The current drilling program was designed based on work completed by Cal Herron and Charles Straw for Centric (AUS) in 2016.
-The overall goal of the program is to merge the Cyclopic NW and the Cyclopic Mine target areas.
-In addition, the GBR drilling is designed to define the lower detachment fault since much of the historic drilling concentrated on the upper "Cyclopic Detachment".
-Initial results from 47 drillholes totaling 4,175m are presented in Table 10-22.
-The assay results confirm the GBR's understanding of the mineralization, including the presence of gold mineralization within and between the upper and lower detachment zones along strike of the Cyclopic detachment faults.
+The Phase I drilling program was designed based on work completed by Cal Herron and Charles Straw for Centric (AUS) in 2016.
+The program was successful in merging the Cyclopic NW and the Cyclopic Mine target areas.
+In addition, the GBR Phase I drilling was successful in intersecting the lower detachment fault since much of the historic drilling concentrated on the upper "Cyclopic Detachment".
+Significant intercepts from Phase I are presented in Table 10-22.
+The assay results confirm GBR's understanding of the mineralization, including the presence of gold mineralization within and between the upper and lower detachment zones along strike of the Cyclopic detachment faults.
+Given the near-horizontal orientation of the mineralized zones in conjunction with vertical drillhole orientations, drilling intercepts are considered generally representative of the true thickness of mineralization.
 The current extent of mineralization along the Cyclopic fault is approximately 100m wide and 1,400m long with mineralization.
 The near surface horizontal upper detachment zone demonstrates a true thickness up to 25m.
 Mineralization along the lower detachment generally starts 30m to 40m below the Cyclopic detachment zone and ranges up to 18m in true thickness.